 Marketing analysis is used for long-term website optimization.
 For this purpose, information about user behavior is gathered and then analyzed.
-These data should contribute to positive development of the website in line with its main aim.
+These data should contribute to the positive development of the website in line with its main aim.

 Why is SEO audit so important?

 - Have strong analytical knowledge and skills.
-These will help you identify the problem and find ways to address it;

 - Take into account other details that influence website analysis results.